msgpack/msgpack/spec.md

         -->  MessagePack type system
         -->  Application objects

-This document describes the MessagePack type system, MesagePack formats and conversion of them.
+This document describes the MessagePack type system, MessagePack formats and conversion of them.

 ## Table of contents